-Consumer Packages Goods (CPG) are often referred to as Fast Moving Consumer Goods or FMCG in Asia.
-India's CPG market is about $30.5 billion in 2011.
+Consumer Packaged Goods (CPG) are often referred to as Fast Moving Consumer Goods or FMCG in Asia.
+India's CPG market was about $30.5 billion in 2011.
 Retail sales are delivered via a network of over six million stores, mostly single-location family owned locations.

 Penetration level as well as per capita consumption in most product categories is low indicating the untapped market potential.
-The burgeoning Indian population, particularly the middle class and the rural segments, presents an opportunity to makers of branded products to convert consumers to branded products.
-Growth is also likely to come from consumer upgrading in the matured product categories.
+The Indian consumer market is driven by burgeoning Indian population, particularly the middle class and the rural segments.
+For foreign CPG companies, it presents an opportunity to convert fresh consumers to their branded products.
+Growth is also likely to come from consumers upgrading to more premium or better differentiated products in the matured product categories.

 The CPG sector has three key segments, each with its own hosts of products that have relatively quick turnover and low costs: